OSIRIS-GR: General relativistic activation of the polar cap of a compact neutron star: GR-PIC method

 The only missing piece to complete the particle-in-cell algorithm is the evaluation of the charged current density in equation \eqref{eq16}.
 This current term is the source term in the electric field evolution equation and captures the coupling between the electromagnetic fields and the charged particles.
 In the absence of sources, the Yee algorithm \citep{Yee} ensures that the time-independent Maxwell's equations are always satisfied if initially satisfied.
 However, in the presence of sources, the only way to satisfy Gauss's law \eqref{eq5} is through the charge conservation condition:

 An important challenge is then to design an algorithm capable of satisfying this condition to machine precision in an arbitrary curvilinear grid.
 Such algorithms are readily available for Cartesian grids for any interpolation order \citep{Esirkepov2001}.
-The usual way to go around this challenge for curvilinear grids is to employ a divergence-cleaning algorithm, which is less efficient from a numerical point of view.
-Here, we present the general-relativistic generalization of the current deposition scheme first described in \citet{Cruz_2023} that conserves charge to machine precision in the non-uniform grid in Fig.~\ref{fig:Yee}.
+The usual way to go around this challenge for curvilinear grids is to employ a divergence-cleaning algorithm; {however, these algorithms are significantly less computationally efficient and, from a numerical point of view, their properties are less well known and explored (in a systematic way) }.
+Here, we present the general-relativistic generalization of the current deposition scheme first described in \citet{Cruz_2023} that conserves charge to machine precision in the non-uniform grid in Fig.~\ref{fig:Yee}, even for very high stellar compactness values.
+It is important to note that this general-relativistic charge conservation scheme is the first of its kind in the literature.

 The charge deposition scheme is placed after the particle push and before the field solver.
 In this way, it has full access to the initial and final positions of each macro-particle, i.e. $\vec{r}^n$ and $\vec {r}^{n+1}$, as well as their half-step velocities, $\vec{u}^{n+1/2}$.
-The first allows us to deposit the initial and final charge density in the grid nodes, i.e. $\rho_{i,j}^n$ and $\rho_{i,j}^{n+1}$ are known, following Appendix~\ref{AP:B}.
+The first allows us to deposit the initial and final charge density in the grid nodes, i.e. $\rho_{i,j}^n$ and $\rho_{i,j}^{n+1}$ are known, following~\ref{AP:B}.
 Reconstructing the charged current density from the half-step velocities and the charge densities to satisfy equation \eqref{eq28} is the challenge we need to overcome.
 The solution to this problem was inspired in the seminal work by \citet{Villasenor1992} (hereafter VB) that suggested the computation of the charged current density directly from inverting equation \eqref{eq28}, thus enforcing it by construction.
 As a particle moves from its initial position $\vec{r}^{n}$ to its final position $\vec{r}^{n+1}$, it may cross grid cell boundaries, hence continuously changing its macro-particle shape.
 To address this, we split the inter-cell motion into several intra-cell trajectories and tackle each split individually, as shown in Fig.\ref{fig:splits}.
 Without loss of generality, we will describe how to retrieve the charged current density contribution from a single macro-particle given that its motion is bound to a single cell.
 The algorithm starts by splitting the divergence operator into its radial and meridional components:

 The VB method suggests that each component of \eqref{eq29} can be used to evaluate $J^{\hat r}_{i+1/2,j}$ and $J^{\hat \theta}_{i,j+1/2}$ by computing the temporal derivatives of the charge density when the particle moves purely along the radial (meridional) direction with an average meridional (radial) position.
 Here, we take a different approach due to the continuous change in the particle shape.
 We assume that the particle shape changes more significantly along the radial direction; thus, $(\vec{\nabla}\cdot \vec{J})^{\hat \theta}$ cannot be evaluated at a fixed average radius.
 To overcome this issue, we compute it via